- Home

 A slurry seal is the application of water, asphalt emulsion, aggregate (small, crushed rock) and additives to existing pavement.
 This method is used to preserve and protect the underlying pavement structure.

-This project will take three weeks to complete and will resurface 93 streets.
+This work will take three weeks to complete and will resurface 93 streets.
 See impacted neighborhoods below.

 Work hours

-• The street will be closed to all traffic.
+- The street is closed to all traffic.

-• Do not attempt to leave your driveway during this time.
+- Do not leave your driveway during this time.

-Please note: Vehicles parked on the street during construction will be towed.
+Please note: Vehicles parked on a street with "No Parking" signs, during any phase of construction, will be towed.
 Every effort is made to contact residents prior to the construction date.
 If your vehicle is towed, contact the Gresham Police Department at 503-618-2318.

 Garbage service